-3.2.5.
-Experiments on the mean shift eye tracking
+3.2.5 Experiments On the Mean Shift Eye Tracking

-To study the performance of the mean-shift tracker, we apply it to sequences that contain images with weak or partially occluded or no bright pupils.
-We noticed when bright pupils disappear due to either eye closure or face rotations as shown in Fig. 19, the Kalman filter fails because there are no bright pupil blobs in the difference
+In order to study the performance of the mean-shift tracker, we apply it to sequences that contain images with weak or partially occluded or no bright pupils.
+We noticed when bright pupils disappear due to either eye closure or face rotations as shown in Figure 19, the Kalman filter fails because there are no bright pupil blobs in the difference images.
+However the mean shift tracker compensates for the failure of bright pupil tracker because it is an appearance based tracker that tracks the eyes according to the intensity statistical distributions of the eye regions and does not need bright pupils.
+The black rectangles in Figure 19 represent the eye locations tracked by the mean shift

-Fig. 18.
-(A) Image of frame 135, with the initial eye position marked and initial search area outlined by the large black rectangle.
-(B) Values of Bhattacharyya coefficient corresponding to the marked region $(40 \times 40 \text{ pixels})$ around the left eye in (A).
-Mean shift algorithm can not converge from the initial location ( $\bigcirc$ ) (which is in the valley of two modes) to the correct mode of the surface.
+Fig. 18. (a) Image of frame 135, with the initial eye position marked and initial search area outlined by the large black rectangle. (b) Values of Bhattacharyya coefficient corresponding to the marked region $(40 \times 40 \text{ pixels})$ around the left eye in (a).
+Mean shift algorithm can not converge from the initial location( $\circ$ )(which is in the valley of two modes) to the correct mode of the surface.
 Instead, it is trapped in the valley.